hannahaih/CreaQAI/work_in_progress/scripts/README.md

-to run scripts from cmd
+to run scripts from cmd:

 ```
 ppython scriptname.py
 ```

-or
+or:

 ```
 python scriptname.py